TylerHoekstra/SummaryTube-DNF/README.md

 ## Constraints

 The free version of openAI's GPT-3 has some built in constraints.
 Obviously there is the problem that one must use their own API-key in the summarize.py file.
 In addition there is a constraint of a maximum of 4097 words that can be said in the video; the average video with less than 4097 words has a maximum run-time of about 25 minutes.
-There is also a dependencies file  with all of the required dependencies needed to run the program.
+There is also a requirements.txt file  with all of the required dependencies needed to run the program.